 | Review summaries within 24 hours | Correct any errors while the meeting is still fresh |

 Beyond meetings, Copilot summarises chat threads.
-In busy channels with 100+ messages per day, this is transformative.
-Ask Copilot: "What happened in this channel today?" or "Has anyone mentioned the client proposal?"
+In busy channels with 100+ messages per day, this capability is transformative.
+Users can ask Copilot what happened in a given channel today or whether anyone has mentioned the client proposal, and receive a concise synthesis instead of scrolling through an overwhelming volume of messages.

-Knowledge workers spend 2.5 hours per day on email.
+Knowledge workers spend 2.5 hours per day on email, according to workplace productivity benchmarks.
 Much of that time goes to reading long threads, drafting routine replies, and searching for information buried in old messages.

-Summarising Threads: Long email chains with 10-20 replies become a one-paragraph summary.
-Copilot identifies who said what, what was agreed, and what remains open.
+Summarising Threads addresses the challenge of long email chains.
+Conversations with 10 to 20 replies collapse into a single-paragraph summary that identifies who said what, what was agreed, and what remains open.

-Prioritising Your Inbox: Copilot helps you identify the most important emails, draft quick replies, and flag items that need attention — turning a 30-minute inbox review into a 5-minute task.
+Prioritising the Inbox rounds out Outlook's Copilot capabilities.
+It helps users identify the most important emails, draft quick replies, and flag items that need attention, turning a 30-minute inbox review into a 5-minute task.

 | What You Need | Prompt Example |